plexil-group/plexil_docs/PLEXILLanguage/PLEXILOverview.rst

 ancestors.
 Access to variables (for reading or writing) can be restricted by use of *interfaces* in nodes.
 Interfaces are described in the next chapter.

+|PLEXIL| variables are *strongly typed*.
+They may only be assigned
+values of their declared types.
+The sole exception to this rule: Real variables may be assigned an Integer value, because every Integer can be exactly represented as a Real value.

+Variables lacking an explicit initial value are initialized to *unknown*.

 .. _state_outcome_and_introspection: